About Rachel Khoo

 Rachel’s unconventional food background has helped formulate her unique culinary touch.
 She graduated with a Bachelors degree in Art & Design from the renowned Central Saint Martins College of Art and Design in London.
 Thereafter she worked for a luxury fashion brand, doing PR and e-marketing.
 Ultimately, her passion for pâtisserie lured her to Paris, where she studied at Le Cordon Bleu and obtained a pastry degree.

 She is also a food writer with books “Barres à céréales, Granola et Muesli faites maison” and “Pâtes à tartiner” published by Marabout.
-“Barres à céréales, Granola et Muesli faites maison” has also been published in Dutch, Italian and most recently in English.
+“Barres à céréales, Granola et Muesli faites maison” has also been published in Dutch, Italian and most recently in English – “Pâtes à tartiner” has also been published in English.
 Her third cookbook (her first English book) “The Little Paris Kitchen” was published by Penguin on March the 15th 2012.
-This book has also been translated into Dutch, French, Italian, German, Danish, Latvian, Russian, Polish, Taiwanese and Norwegian in 2012.
-The book has been published in the USA, by Chronicle Books.
-The Brazilian edition will be launched in Spring 2014.
+This book has also been translated into Dutch, French, Italian, German, Danish, Japanese, Latvian, Russian, Portuguese, Polish, Taiwanese, Korean and Norwegian.
+The book has also been published in the USA, by Chronicle Books.